Waavi/Sanitizer/README.md

- **lowercase**    | Converts the given string to all lowercase **uppercase**    | Converts the given string to all uppercase **capitalize**    | Capitalize a string **date_format**    | Always takes two arguments, the date's given format and the target format, following DateTime notation.
+ **lowercase**    | Converts the given string to all lowercase **uppercase**    | Converts the given string to all uppercase **capitalize**    | Capitalize a string
+ **cast**           | Casts a variable into the given type.
+Options are: integer, float, string, boolean, object, array and Laravel Collection.
+ **date_format**    | Always takes two arguments, the date's given format and the target format, following DateTime notation.

 ## Adding custom filters